Toyota RAV4 Coolant Bypass Valve “Recall”? What’s Really Going On

 Stored or active codes P268111 or P268115

-Your VIN has to land in the eligible range, and your build date must be February 2021 or earlier.
-No recall notice to lean on here; dealers go straight to the internal CSP bulletin.
+Your VIN must fall within the eligible range, and your build date must be February 2021 or earlier.
+No recall notice here, dealers check the internal CSP bulletin.

-Then there’s secondary coverage, which runs 10 years from the original in-service date or 100,000 miles, whichever comes first.
+There’s a primary window: through November 30, 2025, with no mileage cap.
+After that, secondary coverage runs 10 years from the original in-service date or 100,000 miles, whichever comes first.
+Meet the criteria, and Toyota picks up the tab.

 Element CSP 24TE04 Terms